mukezhz/geng/templates/wesionary/project/README.md

 ## Run application

--   Setup environment variables
+-   Setup environment variables **Already done for you**

 ```zsh
 cp .env.example .env
 ```

--   Update your database credentials environment variables in `.env` file
+1. Update your database credentials environment variables in `.env` file
-- Setup `serviceAccountKey.json`.
+2. Setup `serviceAccountKey.json`.
 To get one create a firebase project.
 Go to Settings > Service Accounts and then click **"Generate New Private Key"**. and then confirm by clicking **"Generate Key"**.
 Copy the key to `serviceAccountKey.json` file.
 You can see the example at `serviceAccountKey.json.example` file.

+**Note:** You can skip `2nd` step if you don't want to use firebase.

 ### Locally